 "Suze Orman not only was hired by the University of Phoenix to teach an online personal finance course, but also last year she appeared at a Capitol Hill event where she promoted the school.
 It's difficult to understand how a person who proclaims herself 'undeniably America's most recognized expert on personal finance' could accept such a role when, for many people, enrolling at a for-profit college can be the worst financial decision they make in their entire lives."

 Watch the clip as Orman lies, then admits this one of a long string of lies and misinformation she has been well paid to feed to American citizens during a major economic downturn that she contributed to creating.

-Note that Senator Warren, who is supposedly intent on protecting the same poor and middle class citizens that Orman has plundered time and time again just sits there smiling:
+Note that Senator Warren, who is supposedly intent on protecting the same poor and middle class citizens that Orman has plundered time and time again, including through her association with the University of Phoenix, just sits there smiling:

 Orman appears to be upset that Politico's reporter may have violated their agreement not to mention the Approved card or her involvement with University of Phoenix:

 I was a friend to Suze and helped to start her career at a time when she was unpublished, unknown, and deeply in debt.
 Since then, I've seen how she pretends to be friends with people, only to use their skills and contacts to further her career, before often leaving those "friends" in seriously worse condition than she found them, including Orman's infamous reputation slander campaigns.